workflowhub-eu/about/Workflow-RO-Crate/1.0-DRAFT/index.md

 ### File Format

-The Workflow RO-Crate must be zipped, and have the file extension `.crate.zip` to be recognized by WorkflowHub.
+The Workflow RO-Crate MUST be zipped, and SHOULD have the file extension `.crate.zip` to be recognized by WorkflowHub.

+The `ro-crate-metadata.json` file SHOULD be directly in the root of the zip archive, making the whole Zip archive the _RO-Crate Root_.

 ### Extracted Metadata

-WorkflowHub will extract and expose the following properties from the Crate entity (`./`) in `ro-crate-metadata.jsonld`:
+WorkflowHub will extract and expose the following properties from the Crate entity (`./`) in `ro-crate-metadata.json`:

 * `name` - This will be shown as the title of the workflow.
 * `description` - This will be shown as the description of the workflow.